eliran-hackeru/Deel/README.md

 1) Sanity with hard coded details.
 2) Sanity with outsourced details that are in an outsourced file.
 3) Negative test with mismatch passwords that are in an outsourced file.
-4) Negative test with invalid email that is in an outsourced file.
+4) Negative test with an invalid email that is in an outsourced file.

 All the tests are located in the same class - SignUpTest.java.